 Lucille Ball-Desi Arnaz Museum & Center for Comedy (Chautauqua-Allegheny)

 Lucille Ball was the first woman to run a major Hollywood studio.
 Before her success on I Love Lucy, Ball founded Desilu Productions in 1950 along with her husband Desi Arnaz.
 In a 17-year run, the studio produced iconic series including Star Trek, Mission: Impossible, and The Untouchables.
-Charting new waters for women in entertainment and comedy, Ball's legacy is best remembered at the Lucille Ball-Desi Arnaz Museum & Center for Comedy in Jamestown, where visitors enjoy live performances and stand-up from today's prominent comedians.
-Because of Ball’s influence in comedy, visitors can also enjoy over 50 immersive exhibits and take a journey through comedy history at The National Comedy Center in Jamestown, Ball’s hometown and a growing destination for comedy.
+Charting new waters for women in entertainment and comedy, Ball's legacy is best remembered at the Lucille Ball Desi Arnaz Museum in her hometown of Jamestown, which features exact re-creations of I Love Lucy studio sets including the Ricardo’s New York City apartment living room and kitchen.
+Also on display are awards, photographs, rare artifacts, and original wardrobe.
+Three blocks from the Lucy Desi Museum is the award-winning National Comedy Center, inspired by Lucille Ball’s vision for her hometown to become a destination for the celebration of comedy.
+Fun for the entire family, the National Comedy Center visitors enjoy a laugh-filled, interactive journey through comedy history.

 Susan B. Anthony Museum & House (Finger Lakes)

-At the Women's Rights National Historic Park, tour historic homes, view the film “Dreams of Equality,” and step inside the Wesleyan Chapel, the location of the first Women’s Rights Convention.
-One of the park's most notable stops is the Elizabeth Cady Stanton House, once home to the feminist pioneer.
+At the Women's Rights National Historical Park, see historic homes and the Wesleyan Chapel, the location of the first Women’s Rights Convention.
+One of the park's most notable buildings is the Elizabeth Cady Stanton House (which is open during ranger programs), once home to the feminist pioneer.
 Known for organizing the first Women’s Rights Convention in 1848 in Seneca Falls, she fought for other important causes like abolishing slavery and gaining property rights for married women during her lifetime.
 In 1851, Stanton met Susan B. Anthony.
 Together, they led the Women’s Suffrage Movement and became leading voices for the rights of American women.

 Harriet Tubman Home (Finger Lakes)